Leaked natural gas – mostly methane – is a powerful contributor to climate change.

-Unfortunately, the device you're using can't show this interactive map.
-Would you like us to email you a link to view later?
+Unfortunately, the device you're using can't show this complex interactive map.
+Please visit again on a tablet or computer.

-- How many leaks: Our readings indicated an average of about one leak for every two miles we drove.
+Our readings indicated an average of about one leak for every two miles we drove.

 - Pipe materials: More than 30% of the pipes in National Grid’s New York service territory are made from cast iron or other corrosive and leak-prone materials.

 - Age of pipes: More than half of the pipes are more than 50 years old.

 Live in New York state?
 Ask officials to address leaks

 Not enough resources are being provided for repairs, so leaks can continue for months, and often years.
 Tell the head of the New York Public Service Commission that this matters to you.

 If you don't live in New York, find out how you can help.